Diamondbacks vs. Nationals Player Props Betting Odds

 Call Stats

-- Call has three doubles, three home runs, 15 walks and 14 RBI (23 total hits).
-He has swiped two bases.
+- Alex Call has 23 hits with three doubles, three home runs and 15 walks.
+He has driven in 14 runs with two stolen bases.

 Call Recent Games